Graham Process Mapping Software

 as an overview with just a few steps that could be decomposed to show more and more detail.
 IDEF0 charts, introduced

-at Wright Patterson Air Force Base in th 1980s and the Six Sigma approach that starts with a SIPOC chart from which
+at Wright Patterson Air Force Base in the 1980s and the Six Sigma approach that starts with a SIPOC chart from which

-analysts "drill down" to flowcharts with increasingly more detail represent hierarchical approaches to mapping.
+analysts "drill down" to flowcharts with increasingly more detail represent hierarchical approaches to process mapping.

 Today, while certain flowchart terms bring to mind specific chart variations (i.e. SIPOC chart and Swimlane diagram),